Heavy-Tailed Features and Empirical Analysis of the Limit Order Book Volume Profiles in Futures Markets

-It provides a numerical estimate of the predictability of a time series, which we have disaggregated according to each level of the bid and ask intra-day.

-As a guide, values for the index in the range $0.5 < H < 1$ indicate a time series with long-term positive autocorrelation.
-This indicates momentum in the intraday volume profile, whereby high volume in the series is likely to be succeeded by another high volume period.
+As a guide, values for the index in the range $0.5 < H < 1$ indicate a time series with long-term positive autocorrelation \citep{Simonsen1998}.
+This indicates momentum in the intra-day volume profile, whereby high volume in the series is likely to be succeeded by another high volume period.
 Values of the Hurst exponent between $0 < H < 0.5$ indicates a time series with long-term switching between high and low volumes in adjacent 10 second time increments.
-In the analysis performed for each of the assets, we observed a range of results between $(0.67, 1)$ accross all 5 levels on the bid and ask side volumes for all market sectors, exchanges and assets which is strongly consistent with what we would expect from data exhibiting long memory.
-This demonstrates an important aspect of LOB volume profile data that should be considered in developing statistical parametric models for the LOB dynamics that has not previously been explored at this level of detail.